 Digital Equipment is banking very heavily on Alpha technology to lead its resurgence.
 Not only is DEC marketing its own line of Alpha computers, but other vendors are starting to use Alpha in their product offerings.
 Microsoft is using an Alpha machine to tout its new Windows operating system called Windows NT.
 Cray Computer has announced that its next generation of parallel processing supercomputers will be designed around large arrays of Alpha chips.
 In addition, Mitsubishi has recently agreed to become a second manufacturing source, thereby, adding substantial credibility to the Alpha product's viability.
-DEC is even hoping that Alpha can eventually be used and adopted as a PC standard, replacing Intel's dominant 486 chip and its successor 586 design called Pentium.
+DEC is even hoping that Alpha can eventually be used and adopted as an open market PC standard.

 Why, then, was the Alpha chip effort a success?
-Clearly, the fact that a very high-power group of individual technologists had come together through self-selection and natural evolution processes to work towards a singular-minded objective is a strong contributing factor.
+Clearly, the fact that a very highpower group of individual technologists had come together through self-selection and natural evolution processes to work towards a singular-minded objective is a strong contributing factor.
 These were not team-playing individuals - they were a collection of talented individual contributors willing to play together as a team!
 For previously explained reasons, they were all eager to commit to a very aggressive set of goals and very willing to accept the risks that such a commitment entailed.
 There were no artificial barriers in the design process and the creative juices that flowed from the group's communication and problem solving interactions were critical.
 At times they worked like maniacs, totally immersed in their project activities and buffered successfully from the normal managerial and bureaucratic demands and disruptions by Dobberpuhl.
 Because of their singular purpose and common motivational interests around technology, there was little of the in-fighting and turf-related issues that often characterize other teams.
 There was a genuine and unified team feeling of ownership in having contributed to the technical achievements as can be seen by the large number of names that have appeared on the technical publications and patent applications.